JitterCompany/SerialWatch/README.md

 |`npm run electron:build`| Builds your application and creates an app consumable based on your operating system |

 **The application is optimised.
 Only /dist folder and node dependencies are included in the executable.**

+## Build as a standalone app for easy use:

+Run `npm run build:prod`.
+If all goes well this will output a bundled executable for your OS.
+You can move this executable to e.g. the Applications folder (on MacOS).

 # Acknowledgments